TL;DR

 Where to go from here

-Audit your current setup against the five features in the comparison table above.
+Audit your current setup against the five criteria in the comparison table above.
 If your current tool fails on speed, margin logic, or multichannel sync, the gap is costing you more every day than a better tool would.